Niall FarrellySenior Research Officer - Forestry

 Other areas of research include evaluating thinning strategies which improve the economics and timber quality of softwood plantations.

-- GENESIS – Genomic evaluation for the sustainable improvement of Sitka spruce
+- GENESIS Project – Genomic evaluation for the sustainable improvement of Sitka spruce

-- Sustainable thinning – Thinning to improve profitability and timber quality in Sitka and Norway spruce plantations
+- Thinning in Sitka and Norway spruce crops - Thinning to improve profitability and timber quality in Sitka and Norway spruce crops

 - Provenance evaluation – Evaluation of Sitka spruce, Oak and Beech provenances currently used in Irish forestry

 - CLUSTER Project

 - ForecastModel Project

 - Ph.D., University College Dublin, "Site quality and the productivity of Sitka spruce in Ireland", 2011.

 - H.Dip. in Computing.
 Griffith College Dublin, 1999.